 - Egg & Egg Yolk: Use large eggs, pasture-raised if possible.
 The extra egg yolk adds richness and color.

 - Lemon Extract: I have experimented many, many times with various ways of making lemon cookies.
-While recipe testing I was adamant that I could make a lemon cookie using only real lemon (juice and zest), but ultimately it is just not practical.
+While recipe testing, I was adamant that I could make a lemon cookie using only real lemon (juice and zest), but ultimately it is just not practical.
 Lemon extract is the best way to get lemon flavor in a cookie without changing the wet-dry ingredient ratio or needing to zest half a dozen lemons.

 - Baking Powder & Baking Soda: For leavening.